findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 ## Zero Out The Hyperstar (No Gap)

 **To zero out initial configuration, i.e., start with no gap:**
 1. Tighten short pull screws.
 2. Loosen long push screws.
 3. Repeat.
 4. Rotate so you can see that the gap is consistent.
 Repeat 1 and 2 if needed, or until the two parts of the housing sit flush against one another with no gap between them.
 5. Tighten rotator screws assembly -everything should now be tight with no play.
 6. Loosely snug/tighten the long push screws.

 ## Adjust One Screw Set

 **To adjust one screw set:**
-    1. Loosen the short pull screw first (won't change positioning)
+1. Loosen the short pull screw first (won't change positioning).
-    2. Tighten the tall push screw to increase the gap- very small increment. use tiny 1/8th turns to adjust
+2. Tighten the tall push screw to increase the gap by a very small increment.
+Use tiny 1/8th turns to adjust.
-    3. Tighten short pull screw to lock position
+3. Tighten short pull screw to lock position.
-    4. Recenter the bright start in FOV after the adjustment, and test optical performance
+4. Recenter the bright start in the FOV after the adjustment, and test the optical performance.
 5. If it didn't improve, undo the adjustment you just made, and try a different set of screws, always recentering the bright star in the FOV after each adjustment, before testing optics again.
-    6. Repeat previous two steps until adjustment results in good performance
+6. Repeat the previous two steps until the adjustment results in good performance.

 ## Undo the Adjustment

 **To undo an adjustment to a pair of screws:**
-    1. Loosen short pull screw;
+1. Loosen short pull screw.
-    2. Loosen tall push screw back to where it was;
+2. Loosen tall push screw back to where it was.
 3. Tighten short pull screw.
 4. You should now be "zeroed out" again, and ready to try a different pair of screws.

 ## Save the Final Collimation